tektechnologies/Instructor-Prep/102/class6.md

 - It is an amazing langauge, and because of that people still hate it, because you can build the same things in different ways.
 - With C# and Java, there are language specifications, that must be followed inorder to create working code, if the rules of the languages are not followed the programs will not compile if your classes are not constructed correctly and thusly, not work.
 ___
-# conditionals

-Is this thing equal to this, yes or no? if so we have conditional logic, What is a variable? if (condition) {
-  code to run if condition is true
-} else {
-  run some other code instead
-}

-The if statement executes a statement if a specified condition is truthy.
-If the condition is falsy, another statement can be executed.

 https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Math#Comparison_operators
 ___
 # data type